tru5tzz/group1-mock/sensor_server/readme.md

 - To flash a UART DFU-capable bootloader to the device, flash the **Bluetooth Mesh - NCP Empty** demo.
 - For other bootloader types, create your own bootloader project and flash it to the device before flashing your application.
 - When you flash your application image to the device, use the *.hex* or *.s37* output file.
 Flashing *.bin* files may overwrite (erase) the bootloader.
-- On Series 1 devices (EFR32xG1x), both first stage and second stage bootloaders have to be flashed.
+- On Series 1 devices (EFR32xG1x), both first-stage and second-stage bootloaders have to be flashed.
 This can be done at once by flashing the *-combined.s37* file found in the bootloader project after building the project.
 - For more information, see [UG103.6: Bootloader Fundamentals](https://www.silabs.com/documents/public/user-guides/ug103-06-fundamentals-bootloading.pdf) and [UG489: Silicon Labs Gecko Bootloader User's Guide for GSDK 4.0 and Higher](https://cn.silabs.com/documents/public/user-guides/ug489-gecko-bootloader-user-guide-gsdk-4.pdf).

 Before programming the radio board mounted on the mainboard, make sure the power supply switch the AEM position (right side) as shown below.